Articles

 Published analysis hosted on this website.

-These articles reflect AGCIH work focused on governance readiness, accountability, and trusted implementation of high impact digital and AI enabled public systems.
+These articles reflect AGCIH work focused on governance readiness, accountability, and trusted implementation of high-impact digital and AI-enabled public systems.

 When the State Becomes Probabilistic